 Wilberforce House: new build extra care apartments specially designed and available for rent to people with a visual impairment and/or hearing impairment

-Wilberforce House extra care apartments are currently under construction and due to open in the late summer of 2021.
+Wilberforce House extra care apartments are currently under construction and due to open early in 2022.

 See our social media accounts and news pages for the latest updates

 The Wilberforce Trust has supported blind and partially sighted people across York since 1833.
 Wilberforce House is the Trust’s vision to deliver an innovative extra care housing scheme designed especially for people with a visual impairment and other disabilities, the first of its kind for the city of York and surrounding areas.

 The development will offer 30 one-bed, open-plan apartments for rent, along with a Living & Learning Zone – providing education and leisure activities – a courtyard cafe and offices for the Trust; who will be relocating their HQ to this beautiful new development.

 Wilberforce House offers tenants purpose-built, self-contained apartments that include some of the latest assistive technology; a friendly environment to encourage independent living, whilst also providing access to 24/7 on-site care, support and housing services.

 Surrounding Wilberforce House will be four acres of lovely accessible landscaped gardens, including a large sensory garden, perfect for inviting family and friends to visit on a sunny day.

 Wilberforce House: Apartments

 The Trust has incorporated best practice design standards from the RNIB, Thomas Pocklington Trust, Habinteg Housing Association, Dementia Services Development Centre, as well as the experiences and learning of our own residents and staff to create a thoughtfully designed home for people who may have a visual impairment, hearing impairment &/or other disabilities.